department-for-transport-public/dftplotr/README.md

 a ggplot line chart.
 There are options to pick other dft color palettes.
 This theme also sets the x-axis intercept at y to 0.

-`palette_picker_tool`: loads an interactive Shiny dashboard which allows users to build their own custom palettes of up to 5 colours using the DfT corporate colours.

 ## Colour palettes

 The dftplotR package comes with 6 pre-loaded palettes.
 These contain